Skip to main content

 tip

-You can use @dlt.destination decorator and implement a sink function.
+You can use the @dlt.destination decorator and implement a sink function.
 This is a perfect way to implement reverse ETL components that push data back to REST APIs.

 0. Prerequisitesโ€‹

-Destinations are implemented in python packages under: dlt.destinations.impl.<destination_name>.
-Generally a destination consists of the following modules:
+Destinations are implemented in Python packages under: dlt.destinations.impl.<destination_name>.
+Generally, a destination consists of the following modules:

-• __init__.py - this module contains the destination capabilities
+• __init__.py - This module contains the destination capabilities.

-• <destination_name>.py - this module contains the job client and load job implementations for the destination
+• <destination_name>.py - This module contains the job client and load job implementations for the destination.

-• configuration.py - this module contains the destination and credentials configuration classes
+• configuration.py - This module contains the destination and credentials configuration classes.

-• factory.py - this module contains a Destination subclass that is the entry point for the destination.
+• factory.py - This module contains a Destination subclass that is the entry point for the destination.

-Initialize a new project with dlt init
+Initialize a new project with dlt init:

 dlt init github postgres

-• postgres - a simple destination without staging storage support and COPY jobs
+• postgres - A simple destination without staging storage support and COPY jobs.

-• redshift - based on postgres, adds staging storage support and remote COPY jobs
+• redshift - Based on postgres, adds staging storage support and remote COPY jobs.

-• snowflake - a destination supporting additional authentication schemes, local and remote COPY jobs and no support for direct INSERTs
+• snowflake - A destination supporting additional authentication schemes, local and remote COPY jobs, and no support for direct INSERTs.

-Below we'll use postgres as starting point.
+Below, we'll use postgres as the starting point.

 2. Adjust the destination configuration and credentialsโ€‹

-dbapi based destinations use ConnectionStringCredentials as a credentials base which accepts SQLAlchemy style connection strings.
-Typically you should derive from it to change the drivername and make desired properties (like host or password) mandatory.
+dbapi based destinations use ConnectionStringCredentials as a credentials base, which accepts SQLAlchemy-style connection strings.
+Typically, you should derive from it to change the drivername and make desired properties (like host or password) mandatory.

-• rename the classes properly to match your destination name
+• Rename the classes properly to match your destination name.

 3. Set the destination capabilitiesโ€‹

-• supported loader file formats both for direct and staging loading (see below)
+• Supported loader file formats both for direct and staging loading (see below).

-• wei_precision precision and scale of decimal/numeric to store very large (up to 2**256) integers. specify maximum precision for scale 0
+• wei_precision, precision and scale of decimal/numeric to store very large (up to 2**256) integers.
+Specify maximum precision for scale 0.

-• max_column_identifier_length max length of column name
+• max_column_identifier_length, maximum length of column names.

-• supports_transactions tells if destination supports transactions
+• supports_transactions tells if the destination supports transactions.

-• supports_ddl_transactions tells if the destination supports ddl transactions.
+• supports_ddl_transactions tells if the destination supports DDL transactions.

-• supports_truncate_command tells dlt if truncate command is used, otherwise it will use DELETE to clear tables.
+• supports_truncate_command tells dlt if the truncate command is used, otherwise it will use DELETE to clear tables.

-• schema_supports_numeric_precision whether numeric data types support precision/scale configuration
+• schema_supports_numeric_precision whether numeric data types support precision/scale configuration.

 Supported loader file formatsโ€‹

-• preferred_loader_file_format - a file format that will be used by default to load data from local file system.
+• preferred_loader_file_format - a file format that will be used by default to load data from the local file system.
 Set to None if direct loading is not supported.

 • preferred_staging_file_format - a file format that will be used by default when staging is enabled.
-Set to None if destination can't load from staging.
+Set to None if the destination can't load from staging.

-๐Ÿ’ก Mind that for each file type you'll need to implement a load job (which in most cases is a COPY command to which you pass a file path and file type)
+๐Ÿ’ก Mind that for each file type, you'll need to implement a load job (which in most cases is a COPY command to which you pass a file path and file type).

 ๐Ÿ’ก Postgres does not support staging and any other file format beyond insert-values.
 Check the snowflake capabilities for a destination that supports all possible formats.